Substance Use

 • Changes in appetite

-As with most other drugs, taking too much diazepam or mixing it with other substances carries a risk of overdose, which can be life-threatening.
+As with most other drugs, taking too much or mixing it with other substances carries a risk of overdose, which can be life-threatening.

 Diazepam and Other Benzodiazepine Addiction Treatment